besovadevka/besovadevka-basic-nodejs-2021Q2/caesar-cipher-cli-tool/README.md

 1.2 You can also clone only the needed branch, just write in the terminal:
 git clone https://github.com/besovadevka/besovadevka-basic-nodejs-2021Q2.git -b caesar-cipher-cli-tool
 1.3 To fork press the fork button on Github.
-2. Move to caesar-cipher-cli-tool folder through terminal:
+2. Move to caesar-cipher-cli-tool folder through the terminal:
 cd caesar-cipher-cli-tool
 3. Install all dependencies:
 npm i